voedger/voedger-internals/server/design/sequences.md

 // ISequencer methods must not be called concurrently. type ISequencer interface {

-  // Starts new sequences generation for the given WSID.
+  // Starts event processing for the given WSID.
-  // Normal flow: increase the current value of the PLogOffset, return this value together with `true`.
+  // Normal flow: increments the current PLogOffset value and returns this value with `true`.
-  // Panics if generation is already in progress.
+  // Panics if event processing is already started.
-  // If generation is already in progress, returns `false`.
+  // Returns `false` if:
-  // If actualization is in progress, returns `false`.
+  // - Actualization is in progress
-  // If the flushing queue is full, returns `false`.
-  Start(WSID WSID) (plogOffset Offset, ok bool)
+  // - The number of unflushed values exceeds the maximum threshold Start(WSID WSID) (plogOffset Offset, ok bool)

   // Returns the next sequence number for the given SeqID.